 There is also a lot of “code in the weeds” things you can do to reduce Azure costs too.
 But those are topics best discussed on a case-by-case basis (let us know if you need a consult on that).
 We’re going to turn our attention to the business side to deliver five overall management ways you can effectively control your costs in Microsoft Azure.

 As of this writing, there are 54 Azure regions around the world serving 140 countries – and they’re adding new ones all the time.
 There are often differences in rates between the different regions.
 For example, the rates for Azure regions in or near Washington DC are often higher than they are in Midwest regions, and US-based regions are nearly always less expensive than those in Australia.
 You can arbitrage these differences to keep your costs under control.

 One of the primary benefits of distributed public clouds is that the impact of geographic location is lessened.
 Sometimes “where” your cloud is located is important – sometimes it doesn’t matter that much all.
 If you have geographic flexibility, take advantage of it to cut down your monthly costs.

 Application Performance Saves Money, Always

-When you are running applications on a physical server, you usually configure the server to have more resources then you actually anticipate needing.
+When you are running applications on a physical server, you usually configure the server to have more resources than you actually anticipate needing.
 There are lots of good reasons for that, but one of the not-so-good consequences is that there is less incentive to ensure that an application is operating at maximum efficiency since there is no incremental cost.

 In Azure – as in all public clouds – the opposite is true.
 The more efficient your application the fewer resources it uses, and thus the lower your running costs.
-We’ve squeezed a lot of savings out of production enterprise applications while boosting speed at the same time.
+We’ve squeezed a lot of savings out of production enterprise applications while boosting the speed at the same time.
 And if you are in the business of technology, when you lower costs AND increase speed you feel like a hero.